leoaf79/android-app-installer-script/README.md

 # Android Application Installer Script (macOS)

-This installer is designed for macOS users to add custom applications to an Android device.
+This script is designed for macOS users to add custom applications to an Android device.
 It's an open-source tool that's straightforward to use, facilitating the wireless installation of Android applications into the car's multimedia system.

 ## Pre-requisites